Women Against Multiple Sclerosis (WAMS) movement

 Multiple sclerosis (MS) affects three times as many women as men.
 This revealing statistic is at the heart of the Women Against Multiple Sclerosis (WAMS) movement.
 Made to measure by and for women from different professional backgrounds, WAMS brings together influential personalities who are ready to act now to build a world without MS. Since its creation, WAMS has enabled the Quebec Division of the MS Society to raise near 2 million dollars.

 The growing success of WAMS is largely due to the exceptional women who have joined the group in the last few years.
-Céline Hervieux-Payette (2016 PC Senator), Anne-Marie Hubert (2015 EY), Carole Chapdelaine (2014 Scotiabank), Anna Martini (2013 Groupe Dynamite), Isabelle Hudon (2012 Sun Life Financial, Quebec), Isabelle Marcoux (2011 Transcontinental), Jacynthe Côté (2010 Rio Tinto Alcan), Christiane Bergevin (2009 then at SNC-Lavalin), Johanne Lépine (2008 Aon Parizeau Inc.) and Christiane Germain (2007 Groupe Germain) are among the women who have supported WAMS; thanks to their outstanding professional and personal qualities, they have helped the MS Society take another step towards a world free of multiple sclerosis
+We are grateful to these predecessors : Céline Hervieux-Payette (2016 PC Senator), Anne-Marie Hubert (2015 EY), Carole Chapdelaine (2014 Scotiabank), Anna Martini (2013 Groupe Dynamite), Isabelle Hudon (2012 Sun Life Financial, Quebec), Isabelle Marcoux (2011 Transcontinental), Jacynthe Côté (2010 Rio Tinto Alcan), Christiane Bergevin (2009 then at SNC-Lavalin), Johanne Lépine (2008 Aon Parizeau Inc.) and Christiane Germain (2007 Groupe Germain) who have supported WAMS; thanks to their outstanding professional and personal qualities, they have helped the MS Society take another step towards a world free of multiple sclerosis.

 The Multiple Sclerosis Society and its mission